patchlevel/event-sourcing/docs/pages/projection.md

 !!! tip

-    You can also use the `ProjectionId` from `targetProjection` to build the table/collection name.
+    You can also use the `ProjectorUtil` to build the table/collection name.

 ## Projector Repository